sky-flutter/sky-flutter/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Docker, Kubernetes and Kafka
+- 🌱 I’m currently learning Snowflake and DBT

-- 💬 Ask me about **Flutter, Android, Docker, Little bit about Kubernetes**
+- 💬 Ask me about **Flutter, Android, Docker, Little bit about Kubernetes and Kafka**

 - 📫 How to reach me **skyflutter.19@gmail.com**